pok3r-custom/pok3r_re_firmware/README.md

 Since we couldn't get the firmware over USB, and we could only erase flash over JTAG, we wouldn't able to read it first, I looked for the firmware update in the updater program.
-Based loosely on the idea of Sprite's work [here](https://spritesmods.com/?art=rapidisnake), I extracted the "encrypted" firmware image from the Windows updater executable, looked like slightly patterned nonsense.
-Knowing what a vector table, ARM instructions, and blocks of zeroes should look like, I reverse engineered the simple byteswap and shift "encryption" that covered the firmware update and a chunk of strings in the updater, which really wasn't very hard.
+Based loosely on the idea of Sprite's work [here](https://spritesmods.com/?art=rapidisnake), I extracted the "encrypted" firmware image from the Windows updater executable, which looked like slightly patterned nonsense.
+Using a demo of IDA, I reverse engineered the simple byteswap and shift "encryption" that covered the firmware update and a chunk of strings in the updater.

 The resulting "decypted" firmware update had an intact vector table, and most of the later code looked fine, but there was a big chunk at the beginning that was trash.
 So, it is encrypted some